 Anthropology Undergraduate Advising

-The anthropology undergraduate advisor can help with the following:
+The anthropology advisor can help with the following:

 - Declaring a major or minor in anthropology

 - Academic planning, including guidance on course selection

 - Fulfill mandatory advising requirements for major and college (CSS Academic Advising)